 Unfortunately this is a situation that happens often.
 When someone dies without a will, there needs to be a person appointed by the probate court system to sign for and speak for the deceased person.
 As a child of your father, you are legally eligible to file a probate court petition and ask that...Read more »

 They are in Kentucky Probate, and his Sister isn't cooperating.
 She's auctioned off most of the belongings.
 Now, she's allowing her Daughter to build on an area that is willed to Robert, my friend.
 They have an August hearing.
 What are Robert's rights?
-He has an Attorney, but it seems his...
+He has an Attorney,...
 Read more »

 The answer to your question is that Robert needs to retain a Kentucky estate and probate lawyer because the probate is in Kentucky.
 I am a California licensed attorney and can only answer questions about California law.
 Each state in the United states has its own separate laws and its own...Read more »